unforswearing/unnamed-lang/README.md

 # Unnamed lang
 > tentative name: mmpos (mickey mouse piece of shit)

 I have been reading a about language design and figured why not try it, inspired by Lua, shell scripting, and many old languages.
-The english major in me is really enjoying this but none of this is functional yet - I'm slowly picking away at it.
+My background includes English language / linguistic studies and building a constructed human langague was on my list for a while, and building a programming language fits the need pretty well.

+This language is currently ~40% implemented.
+A more formal roadmap forthcoming.

 ## overview